 Dates for assessment tasks will be submitted to the Deputy Principal responsible for the School Calendar who will monitor the schedule of tasks to ensure that tasks are evenly spread and clashes avoided.
-Where a student has a clash between an assessment task and another school activity, the student MUST notify the Deputy Principal responsible for their Year or the Principal well before the date (see 2.6, 2.7 below).
+Where a student has a clash between an assessment task and another school activity, the student MUST notify a Deputy Principal well before the date.